rfolmedoa/bash-setup-on-macos-terminal/readme.md

-# Bash terminal setup for macOS
+# Bash setup on macOS terminal